shameemreza/happyaccess/readme.txt

 * **OTP-Based Authentication** - Generate secure 6-digit codes instead of sharing passwords.
 * **Reusable Access Codes** - Support engineers can log in multiple times with the same code until it expires.
+* **One-Time Use Option** - Generate codes that automatically revoke after first use for maximum security.
 * **Time-Limited Access** - Automatically expires after the set duration (1 hour to 30 days).
 * **Automatic Cleanup** - Temporary users are deleted automatically when access expires.
 * **Full Audit Log** - Track all access and actions with CSV export for compliance.